OpenNTF/openliberty-domino/README.md

 ## License

 The code in the project is licensed under the Apache License 2.0.
-The dependencies in the binary distribution are licensed under compatible licenses - see NOTICE for details.
+The runtime may download software licensed under compatible licenses - see NOTICE for details.